vinkla/wordplate/README.md

 Checklist
 --------------
-List with necessary tasks to do when installing a new WordPress enviroment.
+List with necessary tasks for installing a new WordPress enviroment.

 1. Delete unused default themes and plugins.
 2. Add .htaccess to the web root.